Old Mill Toronto

 The Old Mill Toronto is an event venue with a boutique hotel, spa and restaurant, in The Kingsway neighbourhood of Toronto, Ontario, Canada.
 It includes facilities for business meetings, conferences, celebrations and weddings, with an on-site chapel and wedding garden.
 Its restaurant has served afternoon tea since it opened in 1914 and serves Sunday family brunch and dinner buffets.

 The facility is located on Old Mill Road north of Bloor Street, just west of the Humber River.
 The Old Mill subway station is a short distance away.

 History

 The Old Mill is near the site of Toronto's first sawmill, built c.
 1793.
-A series of mill complexes were built on the site and destroyed by fire.
-The last one was built in 1848 by William Tyrell and burned down in 1881.
+A series of mill complexes were built on the site, all of which were destroyed by fire.
+The last of these was built in 1848 by William Tyrell and burned in 1881.
+Its multi-storey ruins stood until the year 2000.

-The Old Mill Tea Garden restaurant was founded by Robert Home Smith in 1914, next to the ruins of an old grist mill on the Humber River.
+The Old Mill Tea Garden restaurant was founded by Robert Home Smith in 1914, next to the mill's ruins.
 It was part of the Kingsway residential development by Smith.